 To find out if Macquarie Legal Centre can assist you with your building dispute, contact them on Tel: 8833 0911, Fax: 8833 0900, Email: firstname.lastname@example.org

-In addition to this, insurance companies in general require the home owner to limit any further damage or loss eg where the defective or incomplete work is left exposed to the weather.
+Also, insurance policies generally require the home owner to limit any further damage or loss (eg. not leaving defective or incomplete work exposed to the weather).
 Where a home owner does not take this action, an insurer may reduce its liability (or the amount paid out under a claim).
 An insurer may do this on the basis that its interests have been prejudiced because the home owner did not try to mitigate their losses.

-In the event that attempts to have your home building work completed or rectified prove unsuccessful, you may be able to formally lodge a claim under your home warranty insurance policy.
-For more information, visit the Home warranty insurance claims page on the Fair Trading website.
+If attempts to have your home building work completed or rectified prove unsuccessful, you may be able to formally lodge a claim under your insurance policy.
+For more information, visit our Home Building Compensation Fund claims web page.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.